wp-plugins/enhanced-paypal-shortcodes/readme.txt

 email = the email address of the paypal account

-item_no = A unique identifier for your product / service
+itemno = A unique identifier for your product / service

 name = Description of product / service

-no_shipping = Prompt for Shipping address
+noshipping = Prompt for Shipping address
       0 is prompt, but don't require
       1 is don't prompt
       2 is prompt and require the shipping address defaults to 0

-no_note = Prompt payers to include a note (Paynow buttons only)
+nonote = Prompt payers to include a note (Paynow buttons only)
       0 is show the note box and prompt the user
       1 is hide the note box and do not prompt the user defaults to 0

-currency_code = The currency for the transaction
+currencycode = The currency for the transaction
       Australian Dollar AUD
       Canadian Dollar CAD
       Czech Koruna CZK